rhenryw/SimpleTools/README.md

 A compact suite of web tools crafted with SolidJS, Vite, and TypeScript.

+<sub> This README was just made by gpt until I actually make one.
+Not a super detailed one either <sub>
 ## Features
 - Notebook: Markdown support, auto-save to IndexedDB, organized by notebooks and pages.
 - HTML Previewer: Real-time preview of HTML/CSS/JS.